 'Bradley' was four years old when he started at Child's Play Physiotherapy.
 Bradley does not have a 'label' for his special needs.
-He was born early and small, has poor co-ordination, some dyspraxia, is a 'clumsy' child and requires regular hospitalisation for asthma.
-He also has an attention disorder and is fearful and anxious in new situations.
+He was born early and small, has poor co-ordination and 'clumsiness' through dyspraxia, (difficulty planning and coordinating movement) and also requires regular hospitalisation for asthma.
+He also has an attention deficit disorder and is fearful and anxious in new situations.

 Now six years old, Bradley confidently gets into the pool, puts his body underwater and can swim backstroke without flotation assistance.
 He is learning to swim freestyle and breaststroke and to co-ordinate arm-strokes with breathing and kicking.

 His trunk strength and ball throwing skills have significantly improved (a big goal for this boy who loves going to T-ball) and he rarely trips over himself on land these days.